 - There simply isn’t enough room to bury the world’s population

 It’s important to note that cremation is not completely without its own environmental impact.
-Recent studies have shown a link in cremations and mercury emissions — typically from a person’s dental fillings.
+Recent studies have shown a link in cremations and carbon dioxide emissions.
 Further, it takes a significant amount of energy to cremate someone.

 Research continues to solve the cremation pollution issue.
+Still, there is evidence that it is certainly less hazardous to the environmental in the long run than burial, especially if you choose a green cremation.
 To date, the Environmental Protection Agency (EPA) hasn’t placed restrictions on the general process.

 Discomfort with Burial

 Some people find solace in being literally lain to rest, but others find it an upsetting idea.
-Claustrophobia can cause someone to feel frightened to think of being buried for eternity, especially with visitors walking over them.
+Claustrophobia can cause someone to feel frightened to think of being buried for eternity, especially with visitors walking over where they are buried.
 Even someone who hasn’t been diagnosed with claustrophobia may feel overwhelmed at the notion.

 There are also those who aren’t comfortable with their body decomposing.
 Though it’s typically been preserved prior to burial, the chemicals only delay the process.
 Ultimately, the body breaks down, and no one wants to imagine it for themselves or a loved one.